Putin delivers a nuclear warning to the West over Ukraine | Headlines

 - Russian Federation

-KREMLIN WARNING In essence, Putin is warning that he can dismantle the architecture of nuclear arms control - including the big powers' moratorium on nuclear testing - in an attempt to get the West to back off in Ukraine.
+In essence, Putin is warning that he can dismantle the architecture of nuclear arms control - including the big powers' moratorium on nuclear testing - unless the West backs off in Ukraine.
+China, whose top diplomat Wang Yi arrived in Moscow on Tuesday, has cautioned against any nuclear escalation to the Ukraine war.

-After the United States dropped nuclear bombs on the Japanese cities of Hiroshima and Nagasaki in 1945, other powers sought to develop their own nuclear weapons and over 2,000 tests were conducted during the Cold War.
-But since the Soviet Union collapsed in 1991, only a few countries have tested nuclear weapons, according to the Arms Control Association: The United States last in 1992, China last in 1996, India in 1998 and North Korea last in 2017.
+The Ukraine conflict is by far the biggest bet by a Kremlin chief since at least the 1991 fall of the Soviet Union - and a gamble Western leaders such as U.S. President Joe Biden, who visited Kyiv on Monday, say he must lose.
+Russian forces have suffered three major battlefield reversals since the war began but still control around one fifth of Ukraine.
+Tens of thousands of men have been killed on both sides.

-The Soviet Union last tested in 1990, according to the Arms Control Association.
-Putin said he had information that the United States was developing new types of nuclear weapons in the United States.
+Speaking for one hour and 45 minutes below a large emblem bearing the two-headed eagle of Russia, and flanked by a total of eight tricolour Russian flags, Putin vowed to continue until he achieved his aims in Ukraine.
+Putin accused the U.S.-led NATO alliance of fanning the flames of the conflict in the mistaken belief that it could defeat Moscow in a global confrontation.

-"In this situation, the Russian Defence Ministry and (state nuclear energy company) Rosatom must ensure readiness for the testing of Russian nuclear weapons," Putin said.
-The United States said in its 2022 Nuclear Posture Review that Russia and China were expanding and modernising their nuclear forces, and that Washington would pursue an approach based on arms control to head off costly arms races.
+"They intend to transform a local conflict into a phase of global confrontation.
+This is exactly how we understand it all and we will react accordingly, because in this case we are talking about the existence of our country," Putin said.
+The United States says it is concerned Beijing may be considering supplying

-'IMPOSSIBLE TO DEFEAT' Speaking for one hour and 45 minutes below a large emblem bearing the two-headed eagle of Russia, and flanked by a total of eight tricolour Russian flags, Putin vowed to continue with Russia's year-long war in Ukraine.
+weapons to Russia , a step that would risk a potential escalation of the Ukraine war into a confrontation between Russia and China on the one side and Ukraine and the U.S.-led NATO military alliance on the other.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)